anisul-Islam/c-sharp-documentation/README.md

 In this example, we define a tuple with named elements `Name`, `Age`, and `IsEmployed`, making the code more readable and self-explanatory.
 We then access these named elements directly using their names.

+- dynamic and object type
+In C#, both `dynamic` and `object` are used to handle situations where the type of an object is not known at compile time.
+However, they have different behaviors and use cases:

+1. **`dynamic`**:
+   - The `dynamic` keyword is used to declare a type that can hold any type of value at runtime.
+   - It defers type checking until runtime rather than compile time.
+   - It allows you to perform operations on objects without explicit type casting.
+   - It provides late binding, meaning method calls and property accesses are resolved at runtime.
+   - Example:

+     ```csharp
+      using System;

+      class Program
+      {
+          static void Main(string[] args)
+          {
+              // Example using object type
+              object obj = 10;
+              Console.WriteLine($"Object value: {obj}"); // Output: Object value: 10

+              int intValue = (int)obj; // Explicit casting
+              Console.WriteLine($"Int value: {intValue}"); // Output: Int value: 10

+              // Example using dynamic type
+              dynamic dynamicVariable = 10;
+              Console.WriteLine($"Dynamic variable: {dynamicVariable}"); // Output: Dynamic variable: 10

+              dynamicVariable = "Hello";
+              Console.WriteLine($"Dynamic variable: {dynamicVariable}"); // Output: Dynamic variable: Hello

+              dynamicVariable = DateTime.Now;
+              Console.WriteLine($"Dynamic variable: {dynamicVariable}"); // Output: Dynamic variable: [current datetime]
+          }
+      }

+     ```

+2. **`object`**:
+   - The `object` type is a reference type that represents the base type of all other types in C#.
+   - It can hold any type of value but requires explicit casting to access its members or convert it to another type.
+   - It is a compile-time construct and doesn't provide late binding like `dynamic`.
+   - It is typically used when you need to work with values of different types in a homogeneous collection or when the specific type is not known at compile time.

+In summary, `dynamic` is used for late binding and dynamic behavior at runtime, while `object` is used for static typing and type safety at compile time.
+Choose between them based on your specific requirements and whether you need dynamic or static typing in your code.

+- record and a delegate:

+    1. **Record**:
+      Records are a feature introduced in C# 9.0 that provide a concise syntax for creating immutable data types.
+Records are primarily used for modeling data and are especially useful for DTOs (Data Transfer Objects), entities, and other types where immutability and equality are important.

+    ```csharp
+    using System;

+    // Example of a record
+    public record Person(string FirstName, string LastName, int Age);

+    class Program
+    {
+        static void Main()
+        {
+            // Creating an instance of the record
+            var person = new Person("John", "Doe", 30);

+            // Accessing properties
+            Console.WriteLine($"Name: {person.FirstName} {person.LastName}, Age: {person.Age}");
+        }
+    }
+    ```

+    In the above example:

+  - We define a `Person` record with properties `FirstName`, `LastName`, and `Age`.
+  - Records automatically generate a constructor, properties, `Equals()` method, `GetHashCode()` method, and `ToString()` method based on their members.
+  - We create an instance of the `Person` record and access its properties.

+2. **Delegate**:
+   Delegates are used to define references to methods.
+They are similar to function pointers in C++ or function types in other languages.
+Delegates are especially useful for implementing events, callbacks, and LINQ queries.

+    ```csharp
+    using System;

+    // Example of a delegate
+    public delegate void MyDelegate(string message);

+    class Program
+    {
+        static void Main()
+        {
+            // Creating an instance of the delegate
+            MyDelegate myDelegate = DisplayMessage;

+            // Invoking the delegate
+            myDelegate("Hello, delegates!");

+            // Multicast delegate
+            myDelegate += DisplayAnotherMessage;
+            myDelegate("Hello again!");
+        }

+        static void DisplayMessage(string message)
+        {
+            Console.WriteLine($"Message: {message}");
+        }

+        static void DisplayAnotherMessage(string message)
+        {
+            Console.WriteLine($"Another message: {message}");
+        }
+    }
+    ```

+    In the above example:

+    - We define a delegate `MyDelegate` that points to methods accepting a `string` parameter and returning `void`.
+    - We create an instance of the delegate and assign it to a method `DisplayMessage`.
+    - We invoke the delegate, which in turn invokes the `DisplayMessage` method.
+    - We demonstrate a multicast delegate by adding another method to the delegate invocation list using `+=`.
+When the delegate is invoked, both methods are called in the order they were added.

+    These examples showcase the usage of records for immutable data types and delegates for method references and event handling in C#.

 #### checking data type of a variable

 ```csharp